applidget/psdock/README.md

 Example :

-  `psdock --process "nc -l 8080" --web-hook http://distantUrl:80 --bind-port 8080 --log-prefix "NETCAT"`
+  `psdock --command "nc -l 8080" --web-hook http://distantUrl:80 --bind-port 8080 --log-prefix "NETCAT"`

 Flags :
-  * --process : process to be executed by psdock
+  * --command : command to be executed by psdock
   * --stdout : redirection path for the stdout/stderr of the launched process (stdout by default)
   * --log-rotation : lifetime of a single log file.
 Can be "minutely", "hourly", "weekly" (default) or "daily"
   * --log-prefix : prefix for logging the output of the launched process